Oliver Clark: Career

+Clark also appeared on two episodes of M*A*S*H, once as Hawkeye's college buddy, a Navy doctor on board an aircraft carrier off the Korean coast.
+Later Clark played another Benjamin Pierce who came to the 4077th to retrieve mail that Hawkeye had received in an Army mixup.

-Clark was a regular on the 1975 situation comedy Karen.
+Clark also played roles on Barney Miller, appearing in six episodes.
+He was a regular on the 1975 situation comedy Karen.
 In 1977, he appeared in an episode of the ABC crime drama The Feather and Father Gang.

-In 1990 he appeared in 2 or 3 episodes of Life Goes On as teacher Mr. Leighton.

 In 1995, he had a guest appearance on the sitcom Full House as DJ Tanner's (Candace Cameron-Bure) high school principal, Mr. Robolard, in the eighth-season episode "Up on the Roof".
-As a school prank, DJ, Kimmy (Andrea Barber), and Kimmy's boyfriend, Duane (Scott Menville) used a crane to lift his vintage car onto the roof of the school.
-Surprisingly, Mr. Robolard declared it "The best prank in the history of the school!"